 There will be an admin for the application so for when they login they will have control over certain aspects of the application.
 They will have CRUD functionality so that it is easy to manipulate the contents of a certain page by altering the database.

 The user will be able to browse products, filter and sort products and also bid on the products they desire.
-There is no cart, as far as purchase goes there will only be a successful bid pop up as a visual confirmation
+There is no cart, as far as purchase goes there will only be a successful bid pop up as a visual confirmation.

-3.2 Requirements gathering
+Requirements gathering

+This section is important because it is good to identify the exact requirements I need at the start of the project, I am basically analyzing similar applications to use their requirements as a template.

 3.2.1 Similar applications